Classic298/Classic298/README.md

 I am still unsure about what I should write here 🤔...

-Anyways, gotta go back to lurging around on Github.
+Anyways, gotta go back to lurking around on Github.

 <!--
 Here are some ideas to get you started: